ShadiRahimfallah/ShadiRahimfallah.github.io/_pages/about.md

 author_profile: true
 ---

-I am a PhD student in the Department of Economics at York University.
+I am a PhD candidate in the Department of Economics at York University, specializing in macroeconomics, financial economics, and development economics.
-My research focuses on Macroeconomics, Financial Economics, and Development.

-Specifically, I study the role of second-hand capital under financial frictions in developing countries.
+My research examines how financial frictions shape occupational choice, capital allocation, and aggregate productivity in developing economies.
+My job market paper focuses on the role of second-hand capital markets and asks whether used capital can relax financial constraints and unlock entrepreneurial entry.

-I also have over five years of experience in energy economics research, particularly in the oil, gas, and petrochemical industries, combined with an interest in environmental and sustainability issues.
+Before my doctoral studies, I accumulated over five years of research experience in energy economics, particularly in the oil, gas, and petrochemical sectors, alongside interests in environmental and sustainability issues.